-- The alignment of your file system partitions can impact performance.
-VMware makes the following recommendations for VMFS partitions: - Like other disk-based file systems, VMFS suffers a penalty when the partition is unaligned.
+The alignment of file system partitions can impact performance.
+VMware makes the following recommendations for VMFS partitions:

+- Like other disk-based file systems, VMFS suffers a performance penalty when the partition is unaligned.
 Using the vSphere Client to create VMFS partitions avoids this problem since it automatically aligns the partitions along the 64KB boundary. - To manually align your VMFS partitions, check your storage vendor's recommendations for the partition starting block.
-If your storage vendor makes no specific recommendation, use a starting block that is a multiple of 8KB.
+If your storage vendor makes no specific recommendation, use a starting block that is a multiple of 8KB. - Before performing an alignment, carefully evaluate the performance impact of the unaligned VMFS partition on your particular workload.
+The degree of improvement from alignment is highly dependent on workloads and array types.
+You might want to refer to the alignment recommendations from your array vendor for further information.